 All workshops can be delivered either for a mix of academic disciplines or with a disciplinary focus.
 Daniel has a lot of experience working with researchers across all disciplines, including STEM subjects, Arts and Humanities and the Social Sciences.

-Bespoke Design & Consultancy:
+Bespoke Design & Consultancy

-Daniel has a PhD from the University of Glasgow.
+Daniel obtained his PhD from the University of Glasgow.
 His thesis was a linguistic study of political campaigning in Scotland.
-Daniel researches the language of national identity.
-His most recent co-authored monograph is ‘Political Discourse and National Identity in Scotland’ with Dr Murray Leith, published by Edinburgh University Press.
+Daniel researches the language of national identity; his most recent co-authored monograph is Political Discourse and National Identity in Scotland with Dr Murray Leith, published by Edinburgh University Press.

 Daniel has worked as a Publication Coordinator for an allied health research consortium in the West of Scotland as well as Lecturer in Academic Writing, in the Graduate School at Glasgow Caledonian University.